-HAZARD TO PUBLIC HEALTH exists when water which is used or is reasonably expected to be used in the future as a human drinking water supply exceeds at the time and place of such use, one or more of the numerical standards of 20 NMAC 6.2.3103, or the naturally occurring concentrations, whichever is higher, or if any toxic pollutant as defined at 20 NMAC 6.2.1101 affecting human health is present in the water.
-In determining whether a release would cause a hazard to public health to exist, the Director shall investigate and consider the purification and dilution reasonably expected to occur from the time and place of release to the time and place of withdrawal for use as human drinking water. [-96]
+WAZARD TO PUBLIC HEALTH exists when water which is used or is reasonably pected to be used in the future as a human drinking water supply exceeds at time and place of such use, one or more of the numerical standards of 20 c.2.3103, or the naturally occurring concentrations, whichever is higher, and any toxic pollutant as defined at 20 NMAC 6.2.1101 affecting human health is present in the water.
+In determining whether a release would cause a hazard to public health to exist, the Director shall investigate and consider the purification and dilution reasonably expected to occur from the time and place of release to the time and place of withdrawal for use as human drinking water. [- -96]